 Location, Location, Location

-The bright “Red”dy bike racks are located at all major downtown hotspots, such as Canalside, City Hall, Coca-Cola Field and, of course, right near our Visitor Center.
-The racks are also spread across the city from the West Side, at places like Five Points Bakery and Essex St. Pub, along the entire Elmwood Village strip, Allentown near Allen Burger Venture, up north on Hertel and near Delaware Park and the Albright-Knox Art Gallery, and on the East Side near the Broadway Market and Science Museum.
+The bright “Red”dy bike racks are located at all major downtown hotspots, such as Canalside, City Hall, Sahlen Field and, of course, right near our Visitor Center.
+The racks are also spread across the city from the West Side, at places like Five Points Bakery and Essex St. Pub, along the entire Elmwood Village strip, Allentown near Allen Burger Venture, up north on Hertel and near Delaware Park, near the Albright-Knox Art Gallery, and on the East Side near the Broadway Market, Science Museum and Larkinville.
 This useful map will help you find the Reddy rack closest to you.

 With the SoBi app, you also get a lot of awesome perks such as reserving a bike even if you’re not at the Reddy rack yet.
 You’ll be able to track your route, distance and time to share via social, too.